PinewoodPip/lg2modding/docs/abilities.md

 - `projectileSpriteOverride`: string, the [sprite](sprites.md) filename for the projectile.

 *Abilities that are marked as "homing" have a chance to not home into the target and instead deviate by a few degrees.
 This chance is determined by the speed of the attacker and the target.
 Slower ships have a lesser chance to fire homing projectiles onto faster ships.

+### shotgun
+Shotgun abilities fire multiple projectiles at once.
+They inherit properties from the `projectile` archetype.

+Specific properties:

+- `bulletAmount`: number, amount of projectiles to fire.
+- `spreadAngle`: number, the random deviation, in degrees, for each projectile fired.
+Ex. `180` means the projectiles can deviate 90 degrees in either direction from where the ability is aimed.

 ### summon
 Summon-type abilities summon a ship when used.
 Summons are temporary ships that do not return to your fleet after finishing an expedition.
 Used by the Queen ship.